Lilleküla Stadium: Expansion and UEFA Super Cup

 In September 2016, it was announced that the stadium would host the 2018 UEFA Super Cup.
 In preparation for the match, the stadium's capacity was increased from 10,340 to 14,336, with the total expansion cost of around €7 million.
 The 2018 UEFA Super Cup match between the 2017–18 UEFA Champions League winners Real Madrid and the 2017–18 UEFA Europa League winners Atlético Madrid was held on 15 August 2018, with Atlético Madrid winning 4–2 in extra time.

+During the 2026 UEFA European Under-17 Championship, the stadium hosted five of the tournament's 15 matches, including the final, in which Italy defeated Belgium on penalties following a 1–1 draw in regular time.